 There will be no land-take from any designated sites.
 There will be no interference with the boundaries of any designated site.
-Material from site clearance will be reused where possible.
+Material from site clearance will be reused.
+Bare soil will be reseeded straight away where appropriate.
 Any remaining material will be disposed of in a responsible manner in a licensed facility away from any designated sites.
 Due to the small scale of the project and the nature of excavation required, it is anticipated that the likelihood of any direct, indirect or cumulative impacts to soils and geology as a consequence of the construction / operation of the project are low.